 The TA6 Property Information Form is completed by you when you’re selling your house or flat.
 It’s designed to give the buyer important information on the property.

-If you’re selling a property you will also fill in the TA10 Fittings & Contents form, which states what is included and excluded within the sale of the property.
-And if the property is leasehold you will complete the TA7 Leasehold Information Form too.
+If you’re selling a property, you will also fill in the TA10 Fittings & Contents form, which states what is included and excluded within the sale of the property.
+And if the property is leasehold, you will complete the TA7 Leasehold Information Form too.

 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
 Our customers save on average £490.

-Sellers will also be asked if any boundary features (hedges, fences etc) have been moved in recent years and whether they have received any notices under the Party Wall Act 1996 regarding shared boundaries.
 As the Law Society rightly points out, issues arising from boundaries can be complex and if necessary, you should seek specialist legal advice.
 For further advice on boundaries see the government site on property boundaries and our guide Boundary wall rules: which fence is mine?

 Have you had a feud with a neighbour?
-Then you may need to disclose it in this section which asks for information about any existing disputes or complaints.
+Then you may need to disclose it in this section of the TA6 form which asks for information about any existing disputes or complaints.
 It could include the cause of the dispute, such as noisy neighbours, and any action taken to resolve matters.
-You’ll also be asked to provide information about disputes that have occurred in the past and anything that could lead to a dispute in the future.

 What constitutes a dispute is left open to interpretation.
 But if you have made a complaint to the council or another authority about the behaviour of your neighbours, or if you have contacted them directly in writing, then you should declare this.